oracle/macaron/README.md

 Macaron is a supply chain security analysis tool from [Oracle Labs](https://labs.oracle.com/pls/apex/r/labs/labs/intro), which focuses on the build integrity of an artifact and the artifact dependencies.
 It is based on the [Supply chain Levels for Software Artifacts (SLSA)](https://slsa.dev/) specification, which aims at preventing some of the software supply chain attacks as the systems get more complex, especially with respect to the use of open-source third-party code in applications.
 Attacks include stealing credentials, injecting malicious code etc., and it is critical to have security assurance on the third-party code to guarantee that the integrity of the code has not been compromised.

 Macaron uses [SLSA requirements specifications v0.1](https://slsa.dev/spec/v0.1/requirements) to define concrete rules for protecting software integrity that can be checked for compliance requirements automatically.
 Macaron provides a customizable checker platform that makes it easy to define checks that depend on each other.
 This is particularly useful for implementing checks for SLSA levels.
 In addition, Macaron also checks a user-specified policy for a software component to detect unexpected behavior in the build process.
+We currently support the following build tools:

+* Maven and Gradle Java build systems
+* Pip or Poetry package managers for Python
+* npm and Yarn for JavaScript
+* Go
+* Docker

-Macaron is a work-in-progress project and currently supports Maven and Gradle Java build systems, Pip or Poetry package managers for Python, npm and Yarn for JavaScript, Go, and Docker container.
-We plan to support more build systems in future.
+To see the full list of supported technologies, such as CI services, registries, and provenance types see [this page](https://oracle.github.io/macaron/pages/supported_technologies/index.html).
+Macaron is a work-in-progress project.
+We plan to support more build systems and technologies in the future.

 ## Table of Contents